hasparus/homepage/content/notes/Tiny Alternative to Storybook.md

 However, in 2021, thanks to wide-spread file-system routing and fast development servers we can easily create a `/docs` page or a few of them.

-So we're down to _UI to render examples_.
+So we're down to _"UI to render examples"_.
 I have a [CodeSandbox with React components][codesandbox] I'm using for docs in one of my projects.

 [codesandbox]: https://example.com